firozt/go-torrent-client/README.md

 # Go Torrent Client
-A bit-torrent client able to parse, download and validate files given a .torrent file, all controlable from the terminal using the TUI framework Bubbletea
+A bit-torrent client able to parse, download and validate files given a .torrent file, all controlable from the terminal using the TUI framework Bubbletea.
+This client follows all specifications listed by the [BitTorrent Spec](https://wiki.theory.org/BitTorrentSpecification)

 ## Contents